What Have They Done to Your Daughters Blu-ray Review

 Masters and Slaves: Power, Corruption & Decadence in the Cinema of Massimo Dallamano (19:44, HD) – Kat Ellinger, author/editor-in-chief of Diabolique Magazine, covers Dallamano’s short career with emphasis on the What? duology (though she dives into every single one of his movies as director, save Colt 38 Special Squad , including clips), the ongoing themes of power and corruption in these movies, and the Italian political and cinematic landscapes that helped to inspire these themes.

 English language opening & end titles (3:09, HD)

 Camera Obscura produced extras:

 Eternal Melody (49:39, HD) – In this extensive, career-spanning interview, composer Stelvio Cipriani discusses everything from his childhood training to pre-film work and method, before eventually talking about his various movie compositions/orchestrations.
 He also (briefly) demonstrates some of his music on piano.

 Dallamano's Touch (22:22, HD) – Editor Antonio Siciliano chats movie by movie about his many collaborations with Dallamano, complete with clips.

 Unused hardcore sequences (5:05, HD, no sound) – This sexually explicit footage was shot by Dallamano, but never inserted into any known version of the film, according to Arrow’s notes.

 The images on this page are taken from the BD and sized for the page.
-Full-sized versions can (currently) only be accessed by right-clicking/ctrl-clicking the images and opening them in a new window/tab.
+Larger versions can be viewed by clicking the images.
 Note that there will be some JPG compression.